bifold-pathomics/xMIL-Pathways/ihc_he_analyses/README.md

     We register IHC slide(s) on the H&E slide using [VALIS](https://valis.readthedocs.io/en/latest/).
     The `slide_registration.py` does the registration, and you can run the pipeline for patient P6 using `run_scripts/run_slide_registration.sh`.
+    Note that since our slides have multiple dots in their names, we had to do a slight modification in VALIS.
+    Please see [this issue](https://github.com/MathOnco/valis/issues/170) and the modification suggested by user `minajamshidi`.
 2. **Compute the QuPath measurements from the IHCs**

     Please see the manuscript for the descriptions.
 The analysis should result in a dataframe similar to